 General information about Iberostar Panorama and Mare

 The Iberostar Creta Panorama & Mare is a 4-star beachfront hotel located in the Cretan village of Panormos.
 It has direct access to two private beaches, seven pools, free Wi-Fi, Star Camp for children (kids clubs for different ages), a paid for spa.
+I visited the spa for a massage package (some kind of olympic themed body massage and head massage which was approximately £165, I wouldn’t really recommend for the price).

 What are the board options?